 Strands

-Science and Humanities: Involving a team of translation scholars with backgrounds in literary studies, linguistics and education, this strand looks at the translational processes involved in:
+Involving a team of translation scholars with backgrounds in literary studies, linguistics and education, as well as specialists from other disciplinary backgrounds (philosophy, education, law), this strand looks at the translational processes involved in:

 educational science: textbooks, students’ notes, educational picturebooks on scientific and philosophical subjects